boxcartenant/Task-Prioritizer/README.md

 Planned features/fixes:

-- Tidy up the long-text entry field (handle word wrap properly, etc).
-- Add scrollbars to all tables when they overflow
 - Fix appearance of checkboxes for contingent/prerequisite tasks. (also maybe make it more clear which is which)
 - Add a settings page for user to tweak things like the dollar ammount he considers high for impact, etc..
 - Use a calendar/date-picker instead of typing in the dates